nvmwill/nexmo-developer/_documentation/en/bulk/guides/configure-dashboard-account.md

 1. Using the Vonage CLI
 2. Using the Dashboard

 Each of these methods is described in the following sections.
-When you create your application you will be able to enter your inbound and status URLs; these should be:
+When you create your application you will be able to enter your inbound and status URLs.
+These should be:

 * INBOUND URL: ``https://api-eu.vonage.com/v0.1/bulk/webhooks/recipients/responses?application_id=yourapplicationID``
 * STATUS URL: ``https://api-eu.vonage.com/v0.1/bulk/webhooks/actions/status?application_id=yourapplicationID``